foundersandcoders/our-site-v3/src/apply.md

    While we don't like to suggest how long it will take you to complete the requirements, it's different for everyone, we expect you to take **at least three months** if you don't have any prior experience with web development.

-   We especially welcome applicants to work through the material with other applicants, both online and through our meetups.
+   We especially welcome applicants to work through the material with other applicants, both online and through our events.

 1. ### Submit an application